Harvard Medical School (HMS)

 - Electronic Application: Available

-- Essay or Personal Statement: Required for all freshmen
+- An essay or Personal Statement: Required for all freshmen

 - Letters of Recommendation: 2